For most people, becoming a disciplined investor is hard. And in today’s ever-connected world, it’s getting even harder.

 #7.
 Have a 10% Rule

-If you truly want to gamble with individual stock picks, give yourself permission — just place a limit on how much you’re willing to risk.
+But if you truly want to try your hand at individual stock picking, it’s OK to give yourself permission to do so.
+You just need to set a limit on how much you’re willing to risk.

 As an example, my personal rule is that I can’t invest in individual stocks if it exceeds 10% of my net worth.

 This has worked out well for me, as in the case with Tesla (although I still made the mistake of selling way too early).
 And sometimes, it has not worked out so well.

 I like investing.
 I like the potential for reward.
 However, I do know my limits.
 And betting a large chunk of my net worth is never a smart move.

 From one point of view, investing is pretty easy.
 After all, you’ll have a lot of success if you just invest a percentage of every paycheck into the market in an index fund.

 Heck, as Fidelity showed via the study mentioned above, you don’t even have to look at your portfolio.